 Dr. Barr is now certified to offer Invisalign® Orthodontic Treatment in his Boynton Beach office.

 No insurance?
 No problem!
-With Quality Dental Plan, you can save money on your dental care without denials, claim forms, waiting periods, or annual limits.
-Click on the logo below for more details!
+With our private dental savings plan, you can save money on your dental care without denials, claim forms, waiting periods, or annual limits.
+Click on the logo for more details!

 New laser at Palm Beach Smiles!